Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Vázquez y Abati of San Vicente 86, Madrid, built Vespa sidecars named Baby and Super Baby in the 1950s and 60s.

-Manufacturer of trials motorcycles, the company was founded in founded in 2012 by Manel Jané of Jané Group and quickly established the marque's presence with wins by Doug Lampkin and other well-known riders in major trials competitions.
+Manufacturer of trials motorcycles, the company was founded in 2012 by Manel Jané of Jané Group and quickly established the marque's presence with wins by Doug Lampkin and other well-known riders in major trials competitions.

 Vertigo homepage: vertigomotors.com.